liquibase/liquibase-hibernate/README.md

 ## Hibernate 3 vs. Hibernate 4

-The master branch is Hibernate 4 compatible.
-For Hibernate 3 support, use the hibernate3 branch.
+The master branch is Hibernate 4.3+ compatible.
+For Hibernate 3 support, use the hibernate3 release and/or branch.
+For hibernate 4.0-4.2 support, use the hibernate4.2 release and/or branch.

 Ideally changes should go into the hibernate3 branch and then be merged into master in order to support both Hibernate 3 and 4.